 o If a plan with an HONORS subplan is selected, then the response is automatically set to Yes and can’t be changed.

-o If a plan for the major with no HONORS subplan is selected, then you must select a Yes/No response.
-If you choose Yes, you’ll want to find out why the Honors Plan does not have an active HONORS subplan in MPathways.
+o If a concentration plan with no HONORS subplan is selected, then you must select a Yes/No response.
+If you choose Yes, you’ll want to find out why the Honors Concentration does not have an active HONORS subplan in MPathways.

 - Regarding the selection for “DIRECT RELEASE TO THE FOLLOWING AUDITING OFFICE:”

 o SAA, RC or HONORS is selected automatically for department users.
 Auditors office users will be able to re-route releases if appropriate.